antonyukmaryana/HairSalon_Eau-Claire-s-Salon/README.md

 **Description**

-MVC web application to help a hair salon owner manage h employees (stylists) and their clients.
+MVC web application to help a hair salon owner manage employees (stylists) and their clients.
 An owner should be able to add a list of stylists working at the salon, and for each stylist, add clients who see that stylist.
 The stylists have specific specialties, so each client can only see (belong to) a single stylist.

 ![Screenshot](salon.png)